Kimxbzheng/CaT/README.md

 `./code/visualization.ipynb` includes the visualization of the primary capsules, the capsule outputs, and each of the capsule dimensions.

 ## Data and Results contained in the folders
 As the size of models and figures are large,  we did not upload in this repo.
-If you are interested in our method, please download from google drive XXX.
+If you are interested in our method, please download from google drive.
+Bulk RNA cohorts: https://drive.google.com/drive/folders/133yZoL_gmh2HemN7RHiIE8544atFkWHR?usp=drive_link.
 All the data can be access from the accession number stated in our paper.

 `./biomarkers` contains the predicted results of the existing biomarkers and traditional machine learning models on scRNA-seq data.